FluffWuff/AmongUsMinecraftPlugin/README.md

-Plugin is not finished yet so please be aware that it doesn't function Many Locations are currently hardcoded for testing and will be later on saved in json/yml files
+Plugin is not finished yet so please be aware that it doesn't function.
+Many Locations are currently hardcoded for testing and will be later on saved in json/yml files.

 # AmongUs in Minecraft